 Ramadan culminates with a celebration called Eid.
 This festival begins when you can see the crescent moon in the sky.
-This year in the U.S., it took place on the evening of Saturday, June 24 and continued for next three days.
-Eid was celebrated on Sunday, June 25.
-My family starts preparing for Eid during Ramadan.
-I buy new clothes, shoes and jewelry for my children.
-Every year we try and make Eid a family reunion, this year my parents came to stay with us for few weeks.
+It’s a celebration that my family starts preparing for during Ramadan; I buy new clothes, shoes and jewelry for my children.
+Every year we try and make Eid a family reunion where my parents come to stay with us for few weeks.

 On the actual day of Eid, we eat a good breakfast in the morning before leaving for the large congregational Eid prayer with our friends and family.
 Upon arrival, we give Eid charity for each family member to support the needy people in the community.
 After coming back we exchange gifts and children get Eidi (money) from elders.
 Then we go to Eid parties and celebrate Eid with our family and friends.

 Like in other faiths, it’s common to hear people wishing each other well during this holy month.
 “Happy Ramadan,” or “Ramadan Mubarak,” which means, “May Ramadan bring us blessings.” are common greetings.
 During Eid, we say, “Eid Mubarak,” or “Blessed Eid.”